sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 ## Generated `tsconfig.json` is more strict

 Previously, the generated `tsconfig.json` was trying its best to still produce a somewhat valid config when your `tsconfig.json` included `paths` or `baseUrl`.
 In SvelteKit 2, the validation is more strict and will warn when you use either `paths` or `baseUrl` in your `tsconfig.json`.
 These settings are used to generate path aliases and you should use [the `alias` config](configuration#alias) option in your `svelte.config.js` instead, to also create a corresponding alias for the bundler.

+## `getRequest` no longer throws errors

+The `@sveltejs/kit/node` module exports helper functions for use in Node environments, including `getRequest` which turns a Node [`ClientRequest`](https://nodejs.org/api/http.html#class-httpclientrequest) into a standard [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) object.

+In SvelteKit 1, `getRequest` could throw if the `Content-Length` header exceeded the specified size limit.
+In SvelteKit 2, the error will not be thrown until later, when the request body (if any) is being read.
+This enables better diagnostics and simpler code.

 ## `vitePreprocess` is no longer exported from `@sveltejs/kit/vite`